stesi561/views_migration/README.md

 REQUIREMENTS
 ------------

- * This module requires migrate_plus and migrate_tools module for command-line migration
+ * This module requires migrate_plus module.

 INSTALLATION
 ------------

 The installation of this module is like other Drupal modules.

- 1. Copy/upload the views_migration module to the modules directory of your Drupal installation.
+ 1. Copy/upload the views_migration module to the modules directory.

  2. Enable the 'views_migration' module and desired sub-modules in 'Extend'.
    (/admin/modules)